 ED595W Online WHAT WORKS IN SPECIAL AND INCLUSIVE EDUCATION CLASSROOMS K-12

-Course Description: Students will survey evidence-based strategies that research proves works in special and inclusive settings.
+Course Description: This course will review special education law history and current trends and issues both federal and state.
+Students will survey evidence-based strategies that research proves works in special and inclusive settings.
 The class will study characteristics of diverse learners including students with disabilities and at-risk concerns.
 It will explore the general educator’s role related to professional collaboration and curricular adaptations/modifications.

 Readings, discussions, presentations, power points, videotapes